mittwald/developer-portal/docs/technologies/development/ddev.md

 ### Setting up SSH connectivity

 To use the `ddev pull` and `ddev push` commands, you need to set up SSH connectivity between your local machine and your mittwald app.
 To do this, add your local SSH public key to your mStudio user's authorized keys.
-With the mittwald CLI, you create a new SSH keypair and import the public key to your mStudio account with a single command:
+With the mittwald CLI, you can create a new SSH keypair and import the public key to your mStudio account with a single command:

 ```
 $ mw user ssh-key create